South Carolina Uber Accident Lawyer

 Uber may argue that it is only liable when a driver is logged into the company’s digital network.
 In all other cases, a driver’s insurance policy may be the only coverage applicable to an accident.

-Uber requires drivers to be of the legal driving age and have a valid driver’s license, a four-door automobile, and at least one year of driving experience (or three years of experience if they are under 23 years of age).
+Uber requires drivers to be of legal driving age and have a valid driver’s license, a four-door automobile, and at least one year of driving experience (or three years of experience if they are under 23 years of age).
 Uber also requires submission to criminal and driving background checks, as well as proof of insurance.

 The victims of Uber crashes typically include other drivers and passengers in the vehicles involved.
 Some collisions can involve multiple cars.